 If you’re in the market for an interchangeable lens camera, you’ve probably heard the term “crop factor” thrown about in reference to different formats.
 Basically, crop factor refers to how the field-of-view of a given lens changes with different sensor sizes.
-The term itself comes from the fact that a smaller sensor “sees” a smaller portion of the scene, and therefore “crops” the image relative to a larger sensor.
+The term itself comes from the fact that a smaller sensor sees a smaller portion of the scene, and thereby “crops” the image relative to a larger sensor.

-What this means is that if you have a 50-millimeter lens and put it on an APS-C body, it will offer an equivalent field of view of a 75-millimeter lens on a full-frame camera (50 x 1.5 = 75).
+What this means is that if you have a 50-millimeter lens and put it on an APS-C body, it will offer an equivalent field of view of a 75-millimeter lens on a full-frame camera (50 × 1.5 = 75).
 Likewise, on an MFT body, it will look like a 100-millimeter lens, as if being “zoomed in” by a factor of two.

 Speaking of lenses, it is possible to use a lens from a larger format on a smaller sensor, either through direct compatibility (e.g., Nikon FX to Nikon DX) or with an adapter (e.g., Canon full-frame to Sony APS-C).
-Going the other way around, while technically possible in some cases, is not generally recommend, as a lens made for a smaller format won’t project an image circle big enough to cover a larger sensor (why you shouldn’t use an MFT lens on an APS-C or full-frame camera).
+Going the other way around, while technically possible in some cases, is not generally recommend, as a lens made for a smaller format won’t project an image circle big enough to cover a larger sensor (so you shouldn’t use an MFT lens on an APS-C or full-frame camera).

 Crop factor can also be applied to aperture, and illustrates how sensor size affects both light sensitivity and depth of field.
 A wider aperture lets in more light and creates a shallower depth of field.
 A full-frame lens with an aperture of f/2.8 will have an equivalent aperture of (roughly) f/4 on an APS-C camera, or f/5.6 on an MFT camera.
-This doesn’t mean if you put a Nikon 50-millimeter f/1.4 FX lens on a DX body that the camera will indicate the lens is f/2 — it won’t.
-This is simply a way to understand how sensor size impacts depth of field (think blurrier backgrounds) with a larger sensor, all else held equal.
+This means it is possible to achieve a shallower depth of field (think blurrier backgrounds) with a larger sensor, all else held equal.

-While the ideas of equivalent focal length and equivalent aperture can be confusing, for the regular consumer, the most important thing to remember here is simply this: what you see is what you get.
+While the ideas of equivalent focal length and equivalent aperture can be confusing, for the regular consumer, the most important thing to remember here is simply this: What you see is what you get.
 All you really have to do is slap a lens onto your camera and look through the viewfinder or LCD.
 You don’t have to perform any math in your head if you don’t want to.